Digital Data Flow

 eSource

-The eSource Initiative seeks to assist TransCelerate Member Companies, and ultimately other trial sponsors, in overcoming real and perceived challenges to influence more efficient data gathering practices to benefit patients, sites and sponsors.
+The eSource Initiative aimed to assist sponsors in overcoming challenges in moving towards more efficient data gathering practices to benefit patients, sites and sponsors.